clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 * `cache=TRUE`: saves results of running that chunk so if it takes a while, you won't have to re-run it each time you re-knit the document
 * `fig.height=5, fig.width=5`: modify the dimensions of any plots that are generated in the chunk (units are in inches)

+Some of these can be modified using the gear-shaped *Modify Chunk Options* button in each chunk.
+[There are a *lot* of other options, however](https://yihui.name/knitr/options/).

 Playing with Chunk Options
 ========================================================